-A ProMix PD2K with remote mix manifold normally operates with a single gun, but may be configured to use multiple (up to 3 maximum) remote mix manifolds and guns.
+A ProMix PD3K+ with remote mix manifold normally operates with a single gun, but may be configured to use multiple (up to 3 maximum) fluidstreams and guns.
 Having multiple guns has the advantage of very fast color change, the system could have a recipe loaded in each gun and could then switch between them almost instantly.
-The PD2K will also track potlife time for multiple mixed recipes.
+The PD3K+ will also track potlife time for multiple mixed recipes.

-The Multiple Guns operation mode may be enabled on System Screen 3 by checking the box and then subsequently entering the number of guns for the system in the field labeled Number.
+The Multiple Guns operation mode may be enabled on System Screen 3 by changing the number of Guns to greater than 1.